- What is process documentation?

 - Knowledge management systems store and share process documentation, keeping documentation up-to-date and accessible to everyone who needs it.

 That’s where AI-powered tools like Scribe help increase productivity.
 Scribe automatically creates how-to guides in seconds, making complex processes easy to follow.

 - Capture: Click "Start Capture", complete your workflow as usual, and create a step-by-step guide in seconds.

 - Customize: Add text and edit or adjust steps to customize.

 - Share: Send with a single click, share in the extension or embed your wiki or help center.

 Here are some of the benefits of using Scribe to automate process documentation.

 1. Process standardization

-When Sidd Hora, sales operations and enablement manager at Crosscard, started using Scribe, he reduced the time he spent on documenting processes by 93 percent.
+Sidd Hora, sales operations and enablement manager at Crosscard, explains how he reduced the time spent documenting processes by 93 percent with Scribe.

 “Before Scribe, one article would have taken me 10 to 15 minutes or even more.
 Scribe has literally reduced the time to one or two minutes.”